 The ability to provide more ‘joined up’ insight into business processes through the use of analytics — combined with support for the people involved in processes, allowing them to take advantage of this insight — is what differentiates today’s iBPMS (Intelligent Business Process Management) market from earlier BPMS technology markets.

 Undeniably, any process that hinders innovation is bound to have a difficult time sticking around let alone succeeding in this age of social, mobile and cloud technologies.

 To avoid having rigid and slow business processes; speed, adaptability, insightfulness and better engagement are fundamental.

-Today’s reality is that advancements and increased adoption of technologies including; social, mobile, analytics and cloud (SMAC) which fuel innovation, continue to be the reason why todays businesses have a greater competitive advantage and therefore a better chance of success in their endeavors.
+Today’s reality is that advancements and increased adoption of technologies including; social, mobile, analytics and cloud (SMAC) which fuel innovation, continues to be the reason why today’s businesses have a greater competitive advantage and therefore a better chance of success in their endeavors.

 What’s more is that when businesses (especially, rigid and slow ones) don’t maximize and leverage on the use of big data and analytics, they crutch themselves and forfeit a huge competitive advantage.
 In an increasingly on-demand economy where instant customer satisfaction is increasingly demanded, instantaneous insights, through big data analytics, can make all the difference.

 Big data analytics enhances a business’s ability to:

 - Quickly and appropriately adjust business rules and processes and adapt them to changing circumstances and

 - Provide more engagement and an overall better experience for their customers whether internally or externally.